 1. A sizable tax break when you replace old technology

 We can’t be sure how long the law will remain in effect.
 But under federal law, this year you can qualify for a tax break when you install a new HVAC system.
 Typical savings are $5,000 or more, depending on the size of the system.
 And that can do a lot to help offset the cost of replacing an older and less efficient system with newer green HVAC technology.

-2. The upcoming ban on R22 in air conditioners
+2. The upcoming phase out of R22 in air conditioners

 While R22 was once standard in air conditioning and heat pump systems, the U.S. EPA has phased out the use of this ozone-depleting refrigerant.
 Effective January 1, 2020:

-- R22 will be banned in the U.S., making it illegal to manufacture or import.
+- R22 will be illegal to manufacture or import in the U.S.

-- All new ACs will use alternatives such as the more environmentally friendly R410A refrigerant.
+- All new air conditioners will use alternatives such as the more environmentally friendly R410A refrigerant.

 - Replacing R22 refrigerant and servicing older systems may become more difficult — and more expensive.

 Getting rid of old R22 AC units and buying new green air conditioning technology today will prevent expensive repairs AND let you take advantage of the current tax break.
 And of course, any newer green HVAC technology will run more efficiently, for added cost savings.

 3. Local support for going green